 Multiple surveys, varying methods

 In the span of seven years, six private agencies have been contracted by different government departments at the municipal and state level.
-These agencies carried out surveys using varying methods and each reported different number and category of vendors (Figure 1).
+These agencies carried out surveys using varying methods and each reported a different number and category of vendors (Figure 1).
 Despite multiple attempts, it is not clear if and how the agencies adhered to the Central Act and state guidelines.
 There also seems to be a lack of thorough and careful evaluation, by the local authority, of the work carried out by the private agencies.

 Enlarge this image